 Here's the thing — every lightweight, half-shell bike helmet on the market is a one-time use product.
 Regardless of whether or not it has MIPs, if you smack your helmet once, you should toss it in the trash.

 The Hex compliments the XC riders who start on a hardtail and move on to a more forgiving full suspension bikes.
 Green and blue riders will enjoy the Hex during their progression to rollable drops or rocks.
 The Enduro rider will embrace the Hex just as well as those long grinding climbs allowing the goggles to sit below the P.O.V. adjustable visor.
 Giro's Roc Loc 5 retention system will keep your skull locked and loaded for the more technical trails interspersed with jumps and bigger drops.
 The Hex IS NOT a downhill helmet; be sure to purchase a full-face for that style of riding.

 An attractively-styled trail helmet, the Hex features moderate coverage, effective ventilation, four distinct sizes, and a very reasonable price tag.
-Most helmets on the market today are equipped with MIPS.
+MIPS or similar systems are very common on modern helmets.
 This is one feature that the Hex is missing.
-Otherwise, this is the budget conscious rider's dream!
+Otherwise, this is the budget-conscious rider's dream!

 The Hex has a stylish design, excellent ventilation, comfort, adjustment, weight, features, ventilation, and durability.
 This helmet is for all riders, of all ages that won't break the bank.
 You'll still look as good, if not better, than the riders wearing the 150 dollar Smith Rover or 180 dollar Troy Lee A2!
 We are truly impressed with the way this helmet fits, feels, adjusts and looks.
 Our testers dawned the Hex many mornings with confidence, knowing it would not only keep their skull safe and secure but look stylish as well.